 The most pressing concerns of the European Union are up for debate, with conflicting priorities of fiscal austerity, refugees, security, and the negotiation of Britain’s exit from the bloc competing for urgency.
 Recent calls have been made to boost fiscal and structural policy within European national governments in order to increase the effectiveness of monetary policy and reinforce growth within the Eurozone.
 Britain’s 2016 decision to enact Article 50 has had rippling impact across Europe, leading to fluctuating financial markets, reluctant border policy, and an increase of populist movements in Germany, Austria, France and Italy.
 With the recent results of the American elections, added pressures to international monetary policy and regional security will also be discussed within this session as regional leadership seeks clarity from the incoming administration on free trade, climate change, immigration, and commitments to NATO.

-As the conflict in Syria approaches its six-year mark in March, staggering amounts of the country’s population has been displaced internally, with record numbers fleeing the country across borders.
-Over one million refugees entered the European Union in 2015 alone, with numbers set to increase in 2016.
+Since the conflict in Syria began six years ago, staggering amounts of the country’s population has been displaced internally, with record numbers fleeing the country across borders.
+Over one million refugees entered the European Union in 2015, reflecting the height of the crisis.
 The protracted nature of the conflict means that temporary, short-term emergency response efforts are an insufficient solution to the overwhelming number of families who have been impacted by the crisis.
 However, relief programs of three, six, and twelve month durations still make up the majority of response efforts.
 It is clear the human toll of the Syria crisis must be addressed in the long term.
 This session will discuss the fundamental recalibration necessary to shift away from siloed short-term approaches to holistic strategies that bridge relief and development needs, maximize efficiencies by incorporating private sector perspectives, and values local voices and accountable governance.